JairMedina97/JairMedina97/README.md

 ### Hi there 👋

+I'm Jair Medina from Mexico, I am a student of Electronics and Automation engineering in Monterrey :mexico:
+I really enjoy studying about economics :chart_with_upwards_trend:, finance :dollar:, urban planning :house_with_garden:, philosophy :brain:, politics :classical_building: and data science. :bar_chart:
 <!--
 **JairMedina97/JairMedina97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.